delucis/schattenspiel-cnsmdp/README.md

 ## Software Set-up & Max Patch Operation

+_**N.B.
+These instructions are for a remote controlled onstage laptop and a controlling front-of-house laptop as described above.**_

 1. Add the `schattenspiel-cnsmdp` directory to Max’s search path under **File Preferences…** (in the **Options** menu).

 2. Ensure the hardware is set up and that the Arduino is powered on.